Cardinals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 3-4.
+- The Cardinals have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total seven times.

-- The Cardinals' ATS record is 1-1-0 over their last 10 games (bookmakers set spreads in two of those games).
+- The Cardinals have gone 1-1-0 against the runline over their past 10 contests (two of those contests had a runline set by oddsmakers).

 Cardinals Betting Records & Stats

-- The Cardinals have come away with 27 wins in the 63 contests they have been listed as the underdogs in this season.
+- The Cardinals have been victorious in 28, or 43.8%, of the 64 contests they have been chosen as underdogs in this season.

-- St. Louis has a record of 3-4 when it's set as an underdog of +155 or more by bookmakers this season.
+- St. Louis is 4-5 this season when entering a game as the underdog by +145 or more on the moneyline.

-- The moneyline set for this matchup implies the Cardinals have a 39.2% chance of coming away with a victory in the contest.
+- The Cardinals have an implied victory probability of 40.8% according to the moneyline set for this matchup.

-- St. Louis and its opponents have hit the over in 69 of its 141 games with a total this season.
+- Games involving St. Louis have gone over the total set by oddsmakers in 69 of 142 chances this season.

-- The Cardinals are 2-8-0 against the spread in their 10 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!